-The Las Vegas Monorail runs from the MGM Grand to the Sahara hotel.
-(The hotel is closed, but the monorail station remains open.)
-The route has seven stations: MGM Grand, Bally's / Paris, Flamingo, Harrah's / The Quad, Las Vegas Convention Center, LVH - Las Vegas Hotel & Casino and the Sahara.
+The Las Vegas Monorail runs from the MGM Grand to SLS Las Vegas.
+The route has seven stations: MGM Grand, Bally's / Paris, Flamingo, Harrah's / The LINQ, Las Vegas Convention Center, Westgate Las Vegas and SLS Las Vegas.
 The monorail is open Monday, 7 a.m. - midnight; Tuesday - Thursday, 7 a.m. - 2 a.m.; Friday - Sunday, 7 a.m. - 3 a.m.
 Rates for the monorail start at $12 for an unlimited one-day pass for one person.
 Multiple-day pass options are also available.

 Mirage-Treasure Island Tram